EpocDotFr/connectfour-master-server/api.md

 Update a game's data and return it with its freshly updated attributes along a `200` or a `404` if the game wasn't found.
 If trying to update a game who have the `FINISHED` status, a `403` will be trown.

+The game's `last_ping_at` private attribute is updated each time this endpoint is called.
+This attribute is only used by the Cron task responsible to clean old and inactive games.
+Thus, it is possible to call this endpoint without any argument (except the required ones) only to update this attribute.

 ##### Parameters

   - JSON body